symfony/symfony-docs/reference/dic_tags.rst

 **Purpose**: To register a custom service that dumps messages to a file

-After an instance of ::class:`Symfony\\Component\\Translation\\Extractor\\ExtractorInterface` has extracted all messages from the templates, the dumpers are executed to dump the messages to a translation file in a specific format.
+After a :ref:`translation extractor <translation.extractor>` has extracted all messages from the templates, the dumpers are executed to dump the messages to a translation file in a specific format.

 Symfony already comes with many dumpers: